 What's a Weed, Really?

 I know seems like a strange question--a weed is a weed.
 But in fact, a weed is by definition "a wild plant growing where it's not wanted".
 So actually, if you really think about it, they are just like any other plant, not inherently evil as so often regarded-- but maybe just plants that often find themselves not in the right place at the right time?
 So why do we discriminate?
 Sad, right?

 Tree of Heaven

 It's actually pretty interesting how weeds all got started, and if you are interested, Peter Del Tredici is a rockstar in the plant world, and has written a fantastic book called Wild Urban Plants of the Northeast.
-You can find Peter Del Tredici's book Wild Urban Plants of the Northeast on Amazon. this book Del Tredici speaks scientifically about the positive contributions of hundreds of plants, considered to be "weeds", but are actually just seriously hardworking and adaptive plants that are usually unwanted where they establish themselves.
-In his book he talks about urban plants and their ability to overcome the so many urban stresses, whether caused by paving, salt, soil compaction drainage problems or air pollution, and their story makes you root for them (no pun intended) because they are the over- performing and under appreciated underdogs.
-In a way, the plants that have been able to use and transform human disturbance to the best of their ability in order to thrive and act positively with benefits to the environment are the plants we are most often pulling out of our gardens. might think of weeds as an invasive plant, i.e.crowding out native vegetation, which is not good especially if you are a farmer or just someone trying to grow a vegetable garden.
-While others might think of them as just the ugly plants that were not planted intentionally, looking unkempt, and have connotations of a space that is not "cared for" or too much letting go.
+You can find Peter Del Tredici's book Wild Urban Plants of the Northeast on Amazon.
+In his book Del Tredici speaks scientifically about the positive contributions of hundreds of plants, considered to be "weeds", but are actually just seriously hardworking, adaptive plants that are usually unwanted where they establish themselves.
+He talks about urban plants and their ability to overcome the so many urban stresses (stressed --here?), whether caused by paving, salt, soil compaction drainage problems or air pollution, and their story makes you root for them (no pun intended) because they are the over- performing and under appreciated underdogs.
+In a way, the plants that have been able to use and transform human disturbance to the best of their ability in order to thrive and act positively with benefits to the environment are actually the plants we are most often pulling out of our gardens.

 Queen Anne's Lace